graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Field Deprecation

 Fields in an object may be marked as deprecated as deemed necessary by the application.
-It is still legal to fetch these fields (to ensure existing clients are not broken by the change), but the fields should be appropriately treated in documentation and tooling.
+It is still legal to include these fields in a selection set (to ensure existing clients are not broken by the change), but the fields should be appropriately treated in documentation and tooling.

 When using the type system definition language, `@deprecated` directives are used to indicate that a field is deprecated: